ALaks96/signalML/README.md

 *   Max Pooling 2D with pool size 2
 *   dropout with rate 0.2

-The filter sizes for the convolutional layer in each block double at each sequential block, starting at 16\.
+The filter sizes for the convolutional layer in each block double at each iteration, starting at 16\.
 We set an adam optimizer with a learning rate of 0.01 and set up a GPU Azure compute instance for fast training.
 After seperating one machine from the rest (as a val set), we split the remaining data as train/test.
 We then encode the labels and pass them to our CNN for compiling.
 The above is all implemented in the below class.
 You may change hyperparemeter settings of CNN.
 To modify the architecture simply modify the code.

 _tuto/Modelling/CNN.py_
 ```python